syncfusion-content/ej2-charts-docs/ej2-javascript/3D-chart/appearance.md

 ## Data point customization

-The color of individual data point or data points within a range can be customized using the options below.
+The color of an individual data point can be customized using the options below.

 ### Point color mapping

-The color for the points can be bound from the [`dataSource`](../api/chart3d/series3D/#datasource) for the series by using the [`pointColorMapping`](../api/chart3d/series3D/#pointcolormapping) property.
+The color for the points can be bound from the [`dataSource`](../api/chart3d/series3D/#datasource) for the series by utilizing the [`pointColorMapping`](../api/chart3d/series3D/#pointcolormapping) property.

 {% if page.publishingplatform == "typescript" %}